pergolafabio/Hikvision-Addons/hikvison-sdk/README.md

 PS: My local instance runs on http, so if your doesnt, make sure you change it in the 'url_states'

-The Hikvision SDK add-on for Home Assistant...
-This add-on is based on this script : https://github.com/laszlojakab/hikvision-intercom-python-demo
+The add-on is based on this script : https://github.com/laszlojakab/hikvision-intercom-python-demo